Vietnam.vn - Nền tảng quảng bá Việt Nam

 The experiment was conducted in the Bayanbulak area, an arid steppe in the Xinjiang Uygur Autonomous Region that regularly faces severe water shortages.

 In one day, the experiment produced more than 70,000 cubic meters of rainwater, enough to fill 30 Olympic-sized swimming pools 2 meters deep.
-What’s amazing is that the amount of silver iodide used was only enough to fill one cup of water.
+What's amazing is that the amount of silver iodide used was enough to fill just one cup of water.

 To conduct the experiment, two medium-sized drones flew four consecutive flights, spraying rain-making chemicals over an area of more than 8,000 square kilometers.
 This is the first time China has used a drone system equipped with integrated radar to detect cloud structures in real time, thereby choosing the right time to spray chemicals and optimizing rain-making efficiency.